smurfix/OpenTTD/COMPILING.md

 liblzma you cannot open most recent savegames and without zlib you cannot open most older savegames or use the content downloading system.

+## Python

+For experimental Python support you need the Python development package, commonly called "python-dev" or "python-devel".

+Also, you need to install the "nanobind" module.

 ## Windows

 You need Microsoft Visual Studio 2022 or more recent.